National Statistic: yes

 Change in measurement

-2010 – the FDI quarterly and annual questionnaires were enhanced to include additional questions, implementing the 2009 IMF data requirements.
-The new requirements required the collection of debt between Fellow Enterprises.
-These changes represented the first steps towards the introduction of the Balance of Payments manual 6 (BPM6) and the Organisation for Economic Co-Operation and Development (OECD) Benchmark definition of Foreign Direct Investment (4th edition).
+- 2010 -- the FDI quarterly and annual questionnaires were enhanced to include additional questions, implementing the 2009 IMF data requirements.
+The new requirements needed the collection of debt between fellow enterprises.
+These changes represented the first steps towards the introduction of the Balance of Payments Manual 6 (BPM6) and the Organisation for Economic Co-Operation and Development (OECD) Benchmark Definition of Foreign Direct Investment (4th edition).

 Timeliness and punctuality